andrerhenry/npi/README.md

 # Niagara Package Installer (npi)

-**Niagara Package Installer** (npi) is a lightweight, developer-friendly CLI tool that helps you easily install and manage Niagara Framework software packages from custom repositories or Git sources.
+**Niagara Package Installer** (npi) is a lightweight CLI tool that helps you easily install and manage Niagara Framework software packages from the [Niagara Package Repository ](http://18.119.133.195/).

 ---